open-cloud/xos/xos/configurations/cord/README-VTN.md

 * Note that the VTN Synchronizer isn't started automatically.
 It's only use for inter-Service connectivity, so no need to mess with it until intra-Slice connectivity is working first.
 * Note that the VTN Synchronizer won't connect non-access networks.
 Any network templates you want VTN to connect must have Access set to "Direct" or "Indirect".

-There is no management network yet, so no way to SSH into the slices.
-I've been setting up a VNC tunnel, like this:
+In case management network isn't working, you can use a VNC tunnel, like this:

     # on compute node, run the following and note the IP address and port number
     virsh vncdisplay <instance-id>